framedsc/Sitesource/markdown/GameGuides/rdr2.md

 ##Tools

 * [Photomode enhancements by Otis_Inf](..\CheatTables\RDR2_PhotomodeEnhancements_Otis.CT)
-**Features**: Range/limit removal of photomode, removal of black bars in cutscenes and photomode, FoV control, Hotsampling support, Weather control, HUD toggle, Pause/Unpause (also in photomode), Time of day (hour) support
+**Features**: Range/limit removal of photomode, removal of black bars in cutscenes and photomode, FoV control, Hotsampling support (dx12 only), Weather control, HUD toggle, Pause/Unpause (also in photomode), Time of day (hour) support

 ### Vulkan or DX12?